-Contraction of the second second
+LO -

-General Neighborhood Characteristics: agricultural and residential; still essentially rural, but with developing subdivisions of single family residential.
+General Neighborhood Characteristics: agricultural and residential: still essentially rural, but with developing subdivisions of single family residential.
 10 Environmental Conditions affecting development: These sites are in Flood zone C, suggesting minimal flooding risk.

-Road Access: Wickley Avenue

-- Traffic Conditions/Impact: Wickley Avenue and Zirkel Avenue feed into Metlar's Lane and provide the only access to these sites.
+Road Access: Wickley Avenue Traffic Conditions/Impact: Wickley Avenue and Zirkel Avenue feed into Metlar's Lane and provide the only access to these sites.
 These sites are not large and will not generate substantial increase in traffic.
-Consideration should be given, however, to requiring at least an emergency street connection between Wickley or Zirkel Avenue and the streets to be planned on the Gerickont Farm. - Special Site Constraints: The soil type in both of these sites is Rowland which offers severe limitations to residential development because of potential frequent flooding.
+Consideration should be given, however, to requiring at least an emergency street cornection between Wickley or Zirkel Avenue and the streets to be planned on the Gerickont Farm.
+20 Special Site Constraints: The soil type in both of these sites is Rowland which offers severe limitations to residential development because of potential frequent flooding.
 The existence of a stream area across these sites will require careful site design and will limit maximum use of the sites.

-Recommendation: These sites should be developed at relatively low gross densities, such as five to six units per acre; this final decision will depend on the extent of the stream area.
+Expressed interest in development: unknown Recommendation: These sites should be developed at relatively low gross densities, such as five to six units per acre; this final decision will depend on the ex-30 tent of the stream area.
 Site 63 is municipally-owned and could provide the Township with broader choices for housing development.

-Site #49 - Davidson Road and Metlar's Lane (two separate sites) Block 845 Lots 1A, 2, 9B, 10

-Area: (combined) 17.3 acres

-Physical Description: partially wooded, primarily open, flat

-Master Plan Proposal: Business, office, research and education

-- Adjacent Land Uses: Scattered single family residential, vacant land, and Rutgers University apartments. - General Neighborhood Characteristics: fringe area of scattered single family uses, vacant and partially wooded area, bordering on university uses (Livingston Campus - Environmental Conditions affecting development: This site is in Flood zone C, which suggests minimal potential for flooding.

-Road Access: Metlar's Lane and Davidson Road

-Traffic Conditions/Impact: A major arterial roadway has been proposed in the Master Plan to connect the southern end of Hoes Lane with a realigned Metlar's Lane, coinciding with one of the alternatives for N.J.
-Route 13.
+Site #49 - Davidson Road and Metlar's Lane (two separate sites) Block 845 Lots 1A, 2, 9B, 10 Area: (combined) 17.3 acres 40 Physical Description: partially wooded, primarily open, flat Existing zoning: R-20 Master Plan Proposal: Business, office, research and education Present Land Use: vacant Adjacent Land Uses: Scattered single family residential, vacant land, and Rutgers University apartments.
+50 General Neighborhood Characteristics: fringe area of scattered single family uses, vacant and partially wooded area, bordering on university uses (Livingston Campus) Environmental Conditions affecting development: This site is in Flood zone C, which suggests minimal potential for flooding.
+Road Access: Metlar's Lane and Davidson Road Traffic Conditions/Impact: A major arterial roadway has been proposed in the Master 60 Plan to connect the southern end of Hoes Lane with a realigned Metlar's Lane, coinciding with one of the alternatives for N.J.
+Route 18.
 The exact alignment of this extension will impact the potential development of this site.
-The road will provide adequate facilities to handle any increase in traffic from develop-

-Special Site Constraints: This entire site consists of Klinesville soil series which presents only moderate limitations on residential development.
+The road will provide adequate facilities to handle any increase in traffic from developSpecial Site Constraints: This entire site consists of Klinesville soil series which presents only moderate limitations on residential development.

-10 Expressed interest in development: unknown